farzadj/spotify-recommender/README.md

 4. Open in browser at http://localhost:8501

 🌐 Deploy on Streamlit Cloud

 You can deploy this app for free via Streamlit Community Cloud:

-Push this repo to GitHub.
+1.Push this repo to GitHub.

-Go to Streamlit Cloud → "New app"
+2.Go to Streamlit Cloud → "New app"

-Select the repository and spotify_recommender_app_extended.py as the entry point.
+3.Select the repository and spotify_recommender_app_extended.py as the entry point.

-Done!

 📦 Dependencies
 streamlit
 pandas
 scikit-learn
 numpy

 🙋‍♂️ Author